 In aesthetic medicine, two of the most common procedures are liposuction and fat grafting; both are performed surgically.

 Because liposuction and fat grafting operations are so standard, plastic surgeons have a great lot of experience when it comes to doing hip reduction surgery.
-That is because who may remove fat during these procedures.
-Patients, on the other hand, are human and might feel anxiety in the lead-up to their therapy.
+That is because who may remove fat during these procedures?
+On the other hand, patients are human and might feel anxiety in the lead-up to their therapy.
 What follows is an explanation of all that may anticipate, beginning with the very first step and going through to the very last one.

-Before you can move forward with any surgical operation designed to change your look, you will be required to make an appointment for a consultation with a plastic surgeon.
+Before you can move forward with any surgical operation designed to change your look, you must make an appointment for a consultation with a plastic surgeon.
 You must finish this step before moving on to the next stage of the procedure so that we can ensure that you are comfortable continuing forward with the process.
 Only then can we move on.

 During the meeting that you have scheduled with the plastic surgeon, he or she will ask you a lot of questions regarding the reasons why you want to have cosmetic surgery, including your goals and desires, your medical history, any allergies you have, and any other health issues you may have.
 The answers to these questions will span a wide variety of subject areas.
 You must provide the surgeon with accurate information on this matter for them to fulfill your requirements most satisfactorily.